 2009 (English)In: Lubrication Science, ISSN 0954-0075, Vol. 21, no 9, 366-377 p.Article in journal (Refereed) Published

-The use of Environmentally Adapted Lubricants (EALs) is a subject of growing interest to industry as legislation increasingly demands the replacement of mineral oil lubricants.
-Vegetable based fluids are widely seen as providing lubricants from a renewable source as well as meeting demands for improved biodegradability.
-However, at present, utilisation of such fluids is limited due to their rapid oxidation.
-EALs produced from other base stocks (i.e. synthetic esters) have been shown to provide performance benefits in hydrodynamic thrust bearings.
-In the present study, a hydrodynamic journal bearing test rig has been employed to compare the performance of three EALs (a VG32 saturated ester, rapeseed base fluid and a Propylene Glycol Dioleate) relative to three mineral turbine oils (ISOVG32, ISOVG46 and ISOVG68) in the hydrodynamic regime.
-Results are given in terms of temperature, power loss and minimum film thickness.
-The impact of oil VI is also discussed.
+The use of environmentally adapted lubricants (EALs) is a subject of growing interest to industry as legislation increasingly demands the replacement of mineral oil lubricants.
+Vegetable-based fluids are widely seen as providing lubricants from a renewable source, as well as meeting demands for improved biodegradability.
+However, at present, utilization of such fluids is limited due to their rapid oxidation.
+EALs produced from other base stocks (i.e. synthetic esters) have been shown to provide performance benefi ts in hydrodynamic thrust bearings.
+In the present study, a hydrodynamic journal bearing test rig has been employed to compare the performance of three EALs (a VG32 saturated ester, rapeseed base fluid and a propylene glycoldioleate) relative to three mineral turbine oils (ISOVG32, ISOVG46 and ISOVG68) in the hydrodynamic regime.
+Results are given in terms of temperature, power loss and minimum fi lm thickness.
+The impact of oil viscosity index is also discussed.

 Place, publisher, year, edition, pages

 synthetic ester, environmentally adapted lubricant, hydrodynamic journal bearing

 IdentifiersURN: urn:nbn:se:kth:diva-80229DOI: 10.1002/ls.98ISI: 000271730300003OAI: oai:DiVA.org:kth-80229DiVA: diva2:496558